tqgx/OpenTools/README.md

 # Reserve all software and code on this page for development, learning, academic use, reverse programming.
-## All files are uploaded through clean virtual machine packaging and encrypted through 7.zip to avoid server infection
+## All files are uploaded through clean virtual machine packaging and encrypted through 7.zip to avoid server infection — Any file I have on Github.
+If the file suffix does not indicate —Thinapp.
+All are installed versions of software, and Fake-portable, using —thinapp to create files that don't enter the registry at all

 ### Password：OpenTools